We Tested 5 Ways To Keep Avocados From Turning Brown, and This Is the Most Effective Method by Far

 One of the most classic methods for how to keep avocado from turning brown involved tightly wrapping the exposed surface of the avocado with cling wrap to keep oxygen exposure to a minimum.
 The issue, however, was getting the cling wrap to perfectly stick to the surface without creating gaps or pockets of air.
 After a day and a half, the avocado began to brown in any exposed areas.

 However, it is important to mention that this method proved successful for preserving guacamole for a longer time.
 When storing it, gently press the cling wrap down onto the surface of the mixture in a bowl or container to remove all of the air.
 This technique vastly helped prevent guac from browning for up to two days.
+Plus, once you're ready to eat it, don't forget to try this genius avocado cutting hack that ensures no bit goes to waste.
+After all, don't we want to reap all the avocado heart health benefits that we can get?

 4. Store your avocado with a few slices of onion